UCSolarCarTeam/Epsilon-Dashboard/README.md

 To run the application in race mode, add the -r flag at the end:
   `./EpsilonDashboard -r`

+## Setting up Google Test and Google Mock

+Clone the https://github.com/UCSolarCarTeam/Development-Resources and go into InstallScripts folder and run the googletest-setup.sh to install google test and google mock.

 ## Setting up Rabbitmq

 In this repo, there are dependencies needed for Rabbitmq before you will be able to build or run anything.